yanghui-wng/TCN/README.md

 # TCN
 I am studying the code about TCN on github (https://github.com/philipperemy/keras-tcn).
 The number of parameters of the TCN I calculated is different from the answer of the function "model.summary()".
-The ansewer of the function "model.summary()" is 153500, but I don't know how to calculate this value and I tried trying to calculate the value, but the result is 153000.
+The parameter of TCN layer that calculated by the function "model.summary()" is 153500, but I don't know how to calculate this value and I am trying to calculate the value, but the result is 153000.
+## Code
 ```python
 # design network
 batch_size = None